At. Long. Last. ASAP

 At.
 Long.
 Last.
 ASAP (stylized as AT.LONG.LAST.A$AP) is the second studio album by American rapper ASAP Rocky.
-It was released on May 26, 2015, by ASAP Worldwide, Polo Grounds Music, and RCA Records.
-The record serves as a sequel from Rocky's previous studio effort Long.
+It was released on May 26, 2015, by ASAP Worldwide, Polo Grounds Music, and RCA Records, and serves as a direct sequel to Rocky's previous studio effort, Long.
 Live.
 ASAP (2013).
-The album's executive production was provided by Danger Mouse, mentor ASAP Yams and Rocky himself, featuring production by Rocky and Danger Mouse, as well as a variety of several high-profile producers, including co-executive producers Hector Delgado and Juicy J, Jim Jonsin, FnZ, Frans Mernick, Kanye West, Thelonious Martin, and Mark Ronson, among others.
-The album features guest appearances from Bones, Joe Fox, Future, Schoolboy Q, Kanye West, Lil Wayne, and A-Cyde, among others.
+The project was executive produced by Danger Mouse, late mentor ASAP Yams and Rocky himself.
+Co-executive producers Hector Delgado and Juicy J contributed to the album's production, alongside Jim Jonsin, FnZ, Frans Mernick, Kanye West, Thelonious Martin, and Mark Ronson, among others.
+The album features guest appearances from West, Juicy J, Ronson, and Yams themselves, as well as Rod Stewart, Lil Wayne, Future, Bones, M.I.A., Schoolboy Q, Miguel, and Mos Def, among others.

 At.
 Long.
 Last.
 ASAP was supported by three singles: "Lord Pretty Flacko Jodye 2 (LPFJ2)", "Everyday", and "LSD".
 The album received generally positive reviews from critics and debuted at number one on the US Billboard 200.
 It is Rocky's second US number-one album.
-The album was certified platinum by the Recording Industry Association of America (RIAA).
+The album has been certified double platinum by the Recording Industry Association of America (RIAA).